ferre55/C-weapon/P2_Scheduler/README.md

 }

 ```
-- Initializes the scheduler structure with the values passed as parameters.
+The function AppSched_initScheduler initializes the scheduler by setting:
+- tasksCount to 0 (initializes the task counter).
-- Sets the initial values for the task and tick counters.
+- tickCount to 0 (initializes the tick counter).

 ## Register a task